Fire safety installations in buildings

 The Building Fire Safety Regulation 2008 sets out the penalties for non-compliance with the code – up to 30 penalty units.

-Occupier's statement to Queensland Fire and Emergency Services
+Occupier's statement to Queensland Fire Department

 The statement confirms that the building's fire safety installations have been maintained in accordance with a relevant standard or recommendation.